isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-kitchen-cabinets/index.md

 By reading this article on the best paint for cabinets, you will not only acquire in-depth knowledge on the best cabinet paint, but you will also be able to select the right paint that matches the primary material of your cabinet.

-Often than never, cabinet paint peels due to wrong paint selection in [[kitchen](https: //pestpolicy. com/best-bonding-primer-for-kitchen-cabinets/) cabinet repainting](https: //pestpolicy. com/how-to-[paint](https: //pestpolicy. com/best-chalk-paint-for-kitchen-cabinets/)-kitchen-cabinets-without-sanding/).
+Often than never, cabinet paint peels due to wrong paint selection in [[kitchen](https://pestpolicy.com/best-bonding-primer-for-kitchen-cabinets/) cabinet repainting](https://pestpolicy.com/how-to-[paint](https://pestpolicy.com/best-chalk-paint-for-kitchen-cabinets/)-kitchen-cabinets-without-sanding/).
 Thus, consider vital factors like cabinet construction material, the prevailing climate of the area (is it humid, dry, or wet environment?

-), the texture of surface material for [kitchen remodeling](https: //www. houzz. com/magazine/homeowners-workbook-how-to-remodel-your-kitchen-stsetivw-vs~1198907).
+), the texture of surface material for [kitchen remodeling](https://www.houzz. com/magazine/homeowners-workbook-how-to-remodel-your-kitchen-stsetivw-vs~1198907).
 Also, consider the extent of the area to be painted, the primer used (if any) on the cabinet (is it oil-based or water-based? ), and the color of the primary material before placing your purchase order.

 ##  s: Top 7 Best Paint for Kitchen Cabinets 2025